 Hot dog.
 You’d be surprised at just how quickly a parked car can heat up to a dangerous level.

 This is a serious risk as dogs are more sensitive to heat than humans.
 Even with the windows cracked, your dog can experience heat stroke in a very short amount of time.
-If you have to park for more than 5-10 minutes, take your dog with you or leave them at home where they are cool and safe.
+According to RSPCA, it takes just 6 minutes for a dog to die in a hot car.

 Stress, anxiety, and escapes.
 Not all dogs enjoy car travel, which can cause them to behave unpredictably.
 Purchasing a car seat for you dog not only ensures their safety – it could also help them to relax and feel safe.